This is a fairly technical article that I want to publish to help fellow developers with an important part of dApp development: deployment!

 I haven’t deployed the dapp on the mainnet yet, I still have a few more features to implement… I bet that it must be a similar procedure as deploying on testnet, but with these key differences:

-• Parity needs to run a mainnet node so do not include --chain ropsten in the initial command.
+- Parity needs to run a mainnet node so do not include

-• Real ether need to be sent to the account that will deploy the contracts
+file needs to have a network config for mainnet. - Real ether need to be sent to the account that will deploy the contracts

 Thank you for reading this!
 Hopefully it helped you deploy your amazing dApp project without too many headaches.
 Keep in mind that ethereum changes often so some commands/concepts in this article might not work in a year or two..
 In these cases leave a comment!